hellene-mary/test_goit/README.md

 Hello and welcome to this GitHub repository!
-This project was created using Create React App and is a test task from GoIt.
+This project was created with [Create React App](https://github.com/facebook/create-react-app) and is a test task from GoIt.

 The application is written in React, and the styles are implemented using module.css.
 The goal of this task is to create a user card and add interactivity when the user clicks on the Follow button.